Mayfield throws 4 TDs in 1st half, Browns beat Titans 41-35

 Mayfield threw for a season-high 334 yards with all four of his touchdown passes in the first half, and the Browns scored the first 17 points before holding on to win their fourth straight, 41-35 over the Tennessee Titans on Sunday.

-With both chasing AFC playoff berths, the Browns looked like the team leading a division — they are second in the AFC North behind the unbeaten Pittsburgh Steelers — as they improved to 9-3 for the third time in their expansion era.
+With both chasing AFC playoff berths, the Browns looked like the team leading a division — they are second in the AFC North behind the unbeaten Pittsburgh Steelers — as they improved to 9-3 for the first time since 1994.
+Cleveland has only won nine games in a season three times in its expansion era, which began in 1999.

+“I think people know we are a good team now when we play well, and that’s what we did today,” Browns running back Nick Chubb said.

 The Titans (8-4) came in leading the AFC South and left tied after the Colts beat Houston 26-20, though Tennessee still has the better division record.
 The Titans fell apart after a bad fourth-down spot on their opening drive.
 NFL rushing leader Derrick Henry lost his first fumble this season on the next drive.